4d-go-mobile/check-workflow/README.md

 We use [swiftlint](https://github.com/realm/SwiftLint) to lint source code

-A configuration file must be integrated [.swiftlint.yml](form/files/.swiftlint.yml) in project root directory.
+A configuration file could be integrated [.swiftlint.yml](form/files/.swiftlint.yml) in project root directory to specify where the source file are.

-💡 Then just run `swiftlint` at project root.
+💡 Then just run `swiftlint` at project root to check yourself.

 ##### storyboard: iblinter

 We use [iblinter](https://github.com/IBDecodable/IBLinter) to lint storyboards

-A configuration file must be integrated [.iblinter.yml](form/files/.iblinter.yml) in project root directory.
+A configuration file could be integrated [.iblinter.yml](form/files/.iblinter.yml) in project root directory specify where the source file are.

-💡 Then just run `iblinter` at project root.
+💡 Then just run `iblinter` at project root to check yourself.

 ##### manifest.json: jsonlint